smark-1/django-betterFlatPages/readme.md

 1. prerequisites
    * sites framework (django.contrib.sites) - make sure you have the site id set
    * django-rest-framework (not required unless you want to use betterFlatPages rest api)
+2. run `pip install django-betterFlatPages`
-2. Add 'betterFlatPages' to your INSTALLED_APPS setting.
+3. Add 'betterFlatPages' to your INSTALLED_APPS setting.
-3. Add urls (only add the urls file that you plan on using)
+4. Add urls (only add the urls file that you plan on using)

     #rest api urls